 If you’re getting married, first of all: Yay!
 Secondly: Ouch!
 You’re probably hammered by a humongatroid to-do list.
-Well, here are three tasks you can knock off easily: invitations, save the date cards, and thank you cards.
+Well, knock off a few wedding graphic design items: invitations, save the date cards, and thank you cards.
 You can make them all with PicMonkey, DIY bride!

 Our designers have researched the top wedding design trends for this year and have cooked up some great graphical looks to inspire you.
-Here are four different designs: photo-based, bold shapes, typographic, and floral.
+Here are four different wedding designs: photo-based, bold shapes, typographic, and floral.
+Make all of them with our easy-peasy photo editing and design tools, and if you don’t wanna start from scratch, make sure to peruse our folder of designer-crafted templates.

 Using a photo for your cards and invitations will never go out of style.
 A photograph sends a meaningful message to friends and loved ones because there’s nothing like seeing the look of joy on the soon-to-be wed couple’s faces.
 A black and white photo effect lends an artistic feel, and softens skin flaws in one click (think of how perfect stars’ complexions look in old Hollywood films).
 Using classic typefaces on the photo is a great way to make the card stand the test of time.